 Counselling and therapy provides a safe, confidential space to talk about topics and issues of concern to you.

 I can offer you a safe space in which to discuss your feelings and issues concerning you, at a time when you feel most emotionally fragile.
-I help you understand those feelings and yourself, as well as look at the ways in which past experiences may have shaped your responses.
-Furthermore I encourage you to tending to the bodies' inner capacity for Knowing helps you make conscious and wiser choices as well as learning to trust yourself.
+I help you understand those feelings and yourself in a wider context, as well as look at the ways in which past experiences may have shaped your responses.
+Furthermore I encourage you to tending to the bodies' inner capacity for Knowing which can help you make conscious, wiser choices as well as learn to trust yourself.

 Sometimes it is not easy to be in relationship to others, whether loved ones or even colleagues.
 More and more people are seeking somebody to really hear and affirm them, as well as to truly care about them and their feelings.
 My therapy is always based in a real, genuine relationship, that, although is professional and with boundaries, is none-the-less warm, real and respectful.